happysat/Meteor-M-N2-and-N2-2-Satellite-Operational-Status/README.md

 </p>
 <p>
 There is a lot of unverified information..
-Solar panels are face the sun, so energy on the M2 is fine.
+Solar panels are facing the sun, so energy on the M2 is fine.
 And no ground personal has broken anything, everything works fine.
 M2 will soon be 8 years old, and was intended for 5 years of service.
 There is a problem, and it will be solved.